 - The LPOU conducts timely, high-quality forensic examinations pertaining to friction ridge analysis in support of the FBI’s national security and law enforcement missions.

 - The BAU Latent Print Squad performs advanced exploitation of improvised explosive devices (IEDs) resulting in latent print information that yields timely and actionable biometric intelligence, combating the IED threat to the United States and its partners.

 The LPSU and LPOU are located at the FBI Laboratory in Quantico, Virginia, and the BAU Latent Print Squad is located at the Terrorist Explosive Device Analytical Center (TEDAC) at Redstone Arsenal in Huntsville, Alabama.

-Physical scientists/forensic examiners, fingerprint specialists, program managers/coordinators, and contract employees
+Physical scientists/forensic examiners, fingerprint specialists, physical scientists (non-examiners), latent print technicians, program managers/coordinators, and a management and program analyst

 Latent Print Unit

 Quantico, VA 22138